Extremal sequences for the Bellman function of three variables of the dyadic maximal operator in relation to Kolmogorov's inequality: Extremal sequences for the Bellman function

 We prove that

 For the proof of \eqref{eq:4p11} we are going to give the chain of inequalities from which one gets Theorem \ref{thm:1}.
-Then we are going to use the fact that these inequalities become equalities in the limit. \\ Fix a $n\in\mb N$ and write $\varphi=\varphi_n$.
-For this $\varphi$ we have the following
+Then we use the fact that these inequalities become equalities in the limit. \\ Fix a $n\in\mb N$ and write $\phi=\phi_n$.
+For this $\phi$ we have the following

-where $E_\varphi = \{\mc M_{\mc T}\varphi \geq L\}$. \\ We write $E_\varphi$ as $E_\varphi = \cup I_j$, where $I_j$ are maximal elements of the $\mc T$, such that
+where $E_\phi = \{\mc M_{\mc T}\phi \geq L\}$. \\ We write $E_\phi$ as $E_\phi = \cup I_j$, where $I_j$ are maximal elements of the $\mc T$, such that

-We set for any $j$, $\alpha_j = \int_{I_j} \varphi^q\,\mr d\mu$ and $\beta_j = \mu(I_j)^{1-q} \left( \int_{I_j} \varphi\,\mr d\mu\right)^q$.
-Additionally we set $A = \sum \alpha_j = \int_E \varphi^q\,\mr d\mu \leq h$, where $E := E_\varphi$, and $B = \sum_j \left( \mu(I_j)^{q-1} \beta_j\right)^\frac{1}{q} = \int_E \varphi\,\mr d\mu \leq f$. \\ We also set $k=\mu(E)$.
-Note that the variables $A$, $B$, $k$ depend on the function $\varphi$. \\ From \eqref{eq:4p12} we now obtain
+We set for any $j$, $\alpha_j = \int_{I_j} \phi^q\,\mr d\mu$ and $\beta_j = \mu(I_j)^{1-q} \left( \int_{I_j} \phi\,\mr d\mu\right)^q$.
+Additionally we set $A = \sum \alpha_j = \int_E \phi^q\,\mr d\mu \leq h$, where $E := E_\phi$, and $B = \sum_j \left( \mu(I_j)^{q-1} \beta_j\right)^\frac{1}{q} = \int_E \phi\,\mr d\mu \leq f$. \\ We also set $k=\mu(E)$.
+Note that the variables $A$, $B$, $k$ depend on the function $\phi$. \\ From \eqref{eq:4p12} we now obtain

-Note now that from the maximality of any $I_j$ we have that $\mc M_{\mc T}\varphi(x) =\\ \mc M_{\mc T(I_j)}\varphi(x)$, for every $x\in I_j$ where $\mc T(I_j) = \{ J\in\mc T: J\subseteq I_j \}$.
-We now apply Theorem \ref{thm:a} for the measure space $\left( I_j, \frac{\mu(\cdot)}{\mu(I_j)}\right)$ and for $L=\frac{1}{\mu(I_j)} \int_{I_j}\varphi\,\mr d\mu = \Av_{I_j}(\varphi)$, for any $j$, and we get that
+Note now that from the maximality of any $I_j$ we have that $\mc M_{\mc T}\phi(x) =\\ \mc M_{\mc T(I_j)}\phi(x)$, for every $x\in I_j$ where $\mc T(I_j) = \{ J\in\mc T: J\subseteq I_j \}$.
+We now apply Theorem \ref{thm:a} for the measure space $\left( I_j, \frac{\mu(\cdot)}{\mu(I_j)}\right)$ and for $L=\frac{1}{\mu(I_j)} \int_{I_j}\phi\,\mr d\mu = \Av_{I_j}(\phi)$, for any $j$, and we get that

 Note that $k^{1-q} B^q = \left(\sum_j \mu(I_j)\right)^{1-q} \left(\sum_j \left(\mu(I_j)^{q-1} \beta_j\right)^\frac{1}{q}\right)^q \geq \sum \beta_j \geq A$ in view of H\"{o}lder's inequality. \\ We now use the concavity of the function $\omega_q$, as can be seen in Lemma \ref{lem:3p1} \rnum{1}), and we conclude that